elizabeth-poggie/elizabeth-poggie/_content/notes/06-W24-intro-to-programming.md

 Console.WriteLine("How fast are you going?");
 successfulConversion = int.TryParse(Console.ReadLine(), out speed);

-// if ... else statements are cleaner solutions compared to nested if statements if(successfulConversion && speed > SPEED_LIMIT) {
+if(successfulConversion && speed > SPEED_LIMIT) {
 	Console.WriteLine("Wow that's too fast !! \n--------------------\nThe speed limit is: {0} \nYou were going: {1}", SPEED_LIMIT, speed);
 } else if (successfulConversion) {